-To hire a car in Malta you must be at least 21 years old - age may vary by car category - and have held your license for at least 1 year.
+To hire a car in Latvia, you must be at least 21 years old (age may vary by car category) and have held your license for 1 year.
 Drivers under the age of 25 may incur a young driver surcharge.
-The maximum age for a car hire in Luqa is 70 years.

-Driving in Malta is on the left hand side of the road.
+Driving in Latvia is on the right hand side of the road.

-Seat belts when driving a hire car in Malta are mandatory.
+Seat belts when driving a hire car in Latvia are mandatory.